What is Kali Linux?

 - FHS compliant: Kali adheres to the Filesystem Hierarchy Standard, allowing Linux users to easily locate binaries, support files, libraries, etc.

-- Wide-ranging wireless device support: A regular sticking point with Linux distributions has been supported for wireless interfaces.
+- Wide-ranging wireless device support: A regular sticking point with Linux distributions has been support for wireless interfaces.
 We have built Kali Linux to support as many wireless devices as we possibly can, allowing it to run properly on a wide variety of hardware and making it compatible with numerous USB and other wireless devices.

 - Custom kernel, patched for injection: As penetration testers, the development team often needs to do wireless assessments, so our kernel has the latest injection patches included.